benediktschmitt/emsm/docs/source/plugins/index.rst

 What are EMSM plugins?
 ----------------------

-The EMSM plugins work as *frontend* for the EMSM and automize minecraft server tasks.
+The EMSM plugins work as *frontend* for the EMSM and automate minecraft server tasks.

 How to write a plugin